Towards a Framework for Social Mechanics: A mechanical theory of social change

 Figure \ref{free1} shows examples of curves describing the evolution in time resulting from varying the first initial condition, $c_1$, while keeping the second one, $c_2$, fixed.
 Figure \ref{free2} shows examples of curves describing the evolution in time resulting from fixing the first initial condition, $c_1$, while varying the second one, $c_2$.

 Notice that in the Figure \ref{free2} one can find the simplest scenario: no motion at all.
-This can be seen here for the case where $c_1=c_2=0$, that corresponds to an static undisturbed system.
+This can be seen here for the case where $c_1=c_2=0$, that corresponds to a static undisturbed system.

 Trajectories are similar for other concave up parabolic mass functions of the form $m=a(x-x_0)^2+m_0$.
 These result from translating the vertex from the origin $(0,0)$ to the point $(x_0,m_0)$.
 Thus, they model individuals with different minimal value of mass $m_0$ at a characteristic position $x_0$.
 Parameter $x_0$ can be understood as the stance where an individual moves with the most freedom, while parameter $m_0$ can be seen as a measure of how difficult it is to move the individual from that position.